WordPress/openverse/documentation/guides/frontend/analytics.md

 # Analytics

 Openverse uses Plausible for analytics.
 This document describes how to set up and use the Openverse Plausible integration.
+It is not necessary to set up Plausible for general frontend development unless specifically working on custom events.

 Running Plausible locally requires Docker and docker-compose.